 The community residing in Ahmedabad, Gujarati is famed as shrewd business people and their hospitality.
-Major institutions erected here have of late put the city on global map like the Indian Institute of Management, National Institute of Design, Nirma University and others.
-The city has an industry of industrialization especially in the textile industry even though it is now focusing on other industrial sectors like international trade, IT industries, petroleum and Chemical industries.
-By far, Ahmedabad is a rather hot place ad you wish to pay the city a visit; you better go during winter season.
-Ahmedabad has a rich touristic potential which are yet to be exploited fully.
+Major institutions erected here have of late put the city on a global map like the Indian Institute of Management, National Institute of Design, Nirma University, and others.
+The city has an industry of industrialization especially in the textile industry even though it is now focusing on other industrial sectors like international trade, IT industries, petroleum, and Chemical industries.
+By far, Ahmedabad is a rather hot place ad you wish to visit the city; you better go during the winter season.
+Ahmedabad has a rich touristic potential which is yet to be exploited fully.

-The city has florid historic monuments and it houses fine museums, art galleries and other major attractions.
-Recently, the city has witnessed a significant development in terms of creation of modern malls and office buildings.
+The city has florid historic monuments and it houses fine museums, art galleries, and other major attractions.
+Recently, the city has witnessed a significant development in terms of the creation of modern malls and office buildings.
 One of the important areas to visit includes the Gandhi Aashram which was once the homestead of India’s founding father, Mahatma Gandhi.
 To be precise, this is the largest and major Ahmedabad’s tourist attraction.
-Other notable attractions to see here are such as Sid Sayed Mosque, Bhadra Fort, Akshardham Temple, Science City, Kankaria Laje and Vastrapur Lake among others.
+Other notable attractions to see there are such as Sid Sayed Mosque, Bhadra Fort, Akshardham Temple, Science City, Kankaria Lake, and Vastrapur Lake among others.

 Ahmedabad is a place of festivals that can assure you a memorable experience during your visit.
 The Diwali festival is commonly referred to as the festival of light.
 Belonging to Ramayana, people aim at meeting others and having merry.
 Festival of kites signifies the ending of the winter season and the city is filled with people flying kits.
 Other notable festivals are such as Holi, Raksha Bandhan, the festival of nine nights/ Navrati, Ramdhan Eid, and others.